line/line-bot-sdk-python/MIGRATION.md

 pip install line-bot-sdk>=3.0
 ```

-Both the deprecated `linebot` modules and the new `linebot.v3` modules are included — no need to install a separate package.
+The legacy `linebot` modules have been removed.
+Only the `linebot.v3` modules are included in the package.

 ### 2. Replace client construction